emilyriehl/yoneda/src/simplicial-hott/06-2cat-of-segal-types.rzk.md

 ## Functors

-Functions between types induce an action on hom types, preserving sources and targets.
+Functions between types induce an action on hom types , preserving sources and targets.

 ```rzk